 - 1. Ride partway up the hill. - 2.
-As you come to a stop midway up the hill, keep the bars pointed straight ahead. - 3.
+Just as you come to a stop midway up the hill, keep the bars pointed straight ahead. - 3.
 Let the engine stall, gently.
 Meaning let the engine die due to the grade of the hill - 4.
-Leave clutch lever out which leaves the bike in gear - 3959 5.
-The bike should be in 1st gear.
-If it isn't then tap the shift lever and get it into 1st - 3961 6.
-Apply front brake and lock front wheel - 3963 7.
+Leave clutch lever out which leaves the bike in gear - 5.
+The bike should be in 1st gear, if it isn't then tap the shift lever and get it in 1st - 6.
+Apply front brake and lock front wheel - 7.
 Apply rear brake - 8.
 Put left foot down to keep bike upright - 9.
 Stabilize the bike, making sure it doesn't start skittering backwards due to the slope.
-(If it does slide backwards, even with both wheels locked, lay the bike on it's side) - 3970 10.
-Lean forward, place both feet on ground to act as stabilizers - 3972 11.
+(If it does slide backwards, even with both wheels locked, lay the bike on it's side) - 10.
+Lean forward, place both feet on ground to act as stabilizers - 11.
 Slowly pull clutch lever and slowly release front brake lever - 12.
 As bike starts moving backwards, use clutch and front brake to retard rearward movement - 13.
 Dog-paddle your legs as you keep the bike upright, moving backwards down the slope - 14.
 When able, swing bars to right or left and allow the bike to roll perpendicular to the hill, then start the bike and ride down the hill

-3982 Figure 8's and Slalom Course
+Figure 8's and Slalom Course

-3984 Purpose: These drills teach you how to quickly transition from a left hand turn to a right hand turn, how to make 3985 increasingly tight turns, and how to avoid obstacles along your path.
-3986
+Purpose: These drills teach you how to quickly transition from a left hand turn to a right hand turn, how to make increasingly tight turns, and how to avoid obstacles along your path.